hongjinn/myproject-django-gunicorn-nginx/README.md

 ```
 cd ~                                                       # Should take you to /home/ubuntu
 git clone git@github.com:hongjinn/myproject-nginx.git

+# It's important that you rename the folder to myproject as the config files assume that!
+mv myproject-django-gunicorn-nginx myproject
 ```

 * Now we have the template for your new site.
 But we have to do a few adjustments